-Retailers across the globe are struggling to accommodate the increasing desire for buy online pick up in store (BOPIS), or click-and-collect - and with good reason.
+Retailers across the globe are struggling to accommodate the increasing desire to buy online pick up in store (BOPIS), or click-and-collect – and with good reason.
 According to a report by Qwick Media, the total click-and-collect opportunity in the U.S. is approximately $42 billion.
-Bell and Howell reports that over half of shoppers purchase more when they come in for pickup.
+Bell and Howell report that over half of shoppers purchase more when they come in for pickup.

 The opportunity for increased sales is clearly quite large, and with that large opportunity comes the costs of changing infrastructure to support click-and-collect.
 Today, retail stores aren’t set up to manage large volumes of BOPIS orders.

 That’s probably why you had to wait a long time for your pickup.
 Maybe there weren’t enough employees to man the pickup desk, or packages weren’t stored in a centralized location.
 Or they weren’t stored at all, and an employee had to retrieve your merchandise from the sales floor.

 We’re still waiting on the data on how click-and-collect performed over the holiday season.
 However, there are ways to help prevent potential issues with click-and-collect using same-day delivery.
 Now that the holiday shopping frenzy has passed, retailers can return to business as usual processes and focus on assessing the last season and making improvements for the coming one.

 So how can same-day delivery relieve the strain of click-to-collect orders?